Mongolia

 Current environmental issues affecting the Mongolian people: limited natural freshwater resources in some areas; the burning of soft coal in power plants and the lack of enforcement of environmental laws leads to air pollution in Ulaanbaatar; deforestation and overgrazing increase soil erosion from wind and rain; water pollution; desertification and mining activities harm the environment.

-Google maps Mongolia
+Google Maps Mongolia

 The capital and other divisions